Low energy (lethargy) in dogs

 When to contact your vet

-If your dog seems low on energy and not quite themselves, book an appointment with your vet.
+If your dog seems low on energy and not quite themselves, get in touch with your vet.
 Low energy can be caused by many different conditions ranging from very minor problems to more serious – it’s always better to be safe than sorry.

 You know your dog best.
 If you are concerned it’s always best to contact your vet.